knyghtmare/War_of_Legends/contributing.md

 ## Bug Reports

-Please report any bugs here on GitHub (preferred) or on the forums.
+Please report any bugs here on GitHub or on the forums (preferred).

 ### Bugs in User-Made Content